 Encyclopedia of Women & Islamic Cultures.
 6 vols.
 2003-2007. (online)

 This encyclopedia is an interdisciplinary resource that brings together the work of over 1,000 scholars writing on women, both Muslim and non-Muslim, in areas of the world where there have been significant Muslim populations.
 Each volume is organized by theme and region.
 Each volume has its own index, and volume 6 is a cumulative index for the entire set.
 Topics covered include research methodologies, family and law, sexuality, economics, education, and representations of women in Islamic cultures.
 A bibliography of writings on women and Islamic cultures is included in volume 1.

 Historical and Multicultural Encyclopedia of Women’s Reproductive Rights in the United States.
-2002.
-(HPNL Ref and online)
+2002. (online)

 Provides an interdisciplinary introduction to a variety of topics related to American women’s reproductive rights.
 Not only does it discuss reproductive rights in relation to race, class, sexuality, and disability, it also tries to reflect the diversity of opinions surrounding issues of reproductive rights.
 Individual topics are explored in a variety of contexts and controversial terminology is used interchangeably when appropriate.
 Each entry is signed and contains resources for further reading.
 Entries are arranged alphabetically and indexed by topic.
 Also contains an index of court cases regarding reproductive rights.

 Sexual Violence and Abuse: An Encyclopedia of Prevention, Impacts, And Recovery.
 2 vols.
 2013. (online)